DNP-800 Orientation to the DNP Program (0 credits)

 Prerequisite(s): DNP-820

 Students grow as worldly managers by developing the abilities, thinking, and discipline knowledge from core knowledge areas needed to build enduring, agile organizations.
-This course focuses on change leadership, management-leadership, teamwork and collaboration to develop each student's ability to anticipate and respond to changing markets, global operating environments, and unforeseen event.
-Students also study legal, regulatory, and ethical issues confronting today's business leaders, and use values-based decision making frameworks to develop their ability to successfully navigate an ever-changing operating environment.
-Students apply theories and concepts through case study analysis, simulations, and a semester long immersion experience.
+Change leadership, management-leadership, teamwork and collaboration, and the anticipation and response to changing markets, global operating environments, and unforeseen events are key areas of interest examined in this course.
+The legal, regulatory, and ethical issues confronting today's business leaders and the use of values-based decision-making frameworks to successfully navigate an ever-changing operating environment are explored.
+Students apply theories and concepts through case study analysis, simulations, and a semester-long immersion experience.